-- Prepare patients for all aspects of polysomnographic testing. - Respond to patient needs during polysomnographic testing. - Maintain patient safety at all times.
+- Adapt polysomnographic procedures based on the patient's disease process; risk for infection; culture; and special physical, emotional, and cognitive needs. - Prepare patients for all aspects of polysomnographic testing. - Respond to patient needs during polysomnographic testing. - Maintain patient safety at all times.